Wednesday, December 31, 2014

 Birdman cult stone carvings at Orongo overlooking the Motu Nui islet.

-The ecosystem of Easter Island, indigenously referred to as Rapa Nui (also spelled Rapanui), collapsed due to the overuse of its resources.
+The ecosystem of Easter Island, indigenously referred to as Rapa Nui (also spelled Rapanui), reportedly collapsed due to the overuse of its resources.
 This has been used as a metaphor for planet Earth and as a warning that we should more carefully guard our own natural resources.
 While that may partially explain some of the tragedy that befell Easter Island, recent scholarship suggests that the islanders had been adapting to their changing ecosystem and that the unique culture of Easter Island could have survived intact had it not been for European slavery, the spread of European diseases, and the theft of their land by Europeans.

 Peter Tyson, former Editor-in-Chief of NOVA Online, in the article “The Fate of Easter Island” quotes Jo Anne Van Tilburg, a noted archeologist who worked extensively on Easter Island, calls assertions that Easter Island is a metaphor for planet Earth "a projection of Western values which emphasizes the self-destruction of the Rapanui culture over the actual, near-annihilation of it by contact with the West."